Cloudify-PS/cloudify-walle-cli/README.md

-# cloudify-wallie-cli
+# cloudify-walle-cli
-Command line utility for 'wallie' service
+Command line utility for 'walle' service

 Simple blueprint for tests is placed in 'examples' folder.